YHADJRABIA/portfolio-nextjs/README.md

 ## Technologies:

 - Next.js (a production framework for React);
+- Dato CMS for localisation and scalability & improved SEO;
+- GraphQL for SSG and performances;
 - TypeScript for less error-prone code;
 - Functional ReactJS (with hooks);
 - NodeJS for e-mail API (using Next's Backend-for-frontend);
 - Cypress for end-to-end testing;
 - Axios for HTTP requests to API;
 - next-translate for internationalization;
-- Sass using 7-1 pattern for styles;
+- Sass using a blend of 7-1 pattern and dynamic classes for styles;
 - regex for frontend and backend form validation;
 - Global state management for Authentication and Theme (context providers);
 - Emotion (CSS in JS) for dropdown menu of below `React-select`;